ChrisStro/OSDProgress/README.md

 # Description

-OSDProgress is a PowerShell Gallery module to display a lightweigh progress screen during deployments or other installation.
-Primary intention was to give [David Seguras OSDCloud Module](https://osdcloud.osdeploy.com/) a Windows like progress screen, without the need of any code modification to Davids module.
-But you can use this module basicly in any situation where you need some kind of progress visualisation to notify your endusers.
-The progress screen is basicly
+OSDProgress is a PowerShell Gallery module to display a Lightweight  progress screen during deployments or other installation.Primary intention was to give [David Seguras OSDCloud Module](https://osdcloud.osdeploy.com/) a Windows like progress screen,without the need of any code modification to Davids module.But you can use this module easily in any situation where you need some kind of progress visualization to notify your end users.

 # How it works
 ## General

 1. You start the 3 phase progress screen either with `Invoke-OSDProgress` or `Start-OSDProgress` (more on that later).
 This will start the progress screen in a background runspace.
 Main runspace and background runspace communicate using a synchronized hashtable
 2. Since the main thread is available, the progress screen can be updated using the `Update-OSDProgress` function
-3. Download of webfiles can be done via `Save-OSDProgressFile` function, the progress bar appears and is updateting every 4%
+3. Download of web files can be done via `Save-OSDProgressFile` function, the progress bar appears and is updating every 4%
 4. The phases are switched via `Update-OSDProgress` with the `-Phase` parameter
 5. Stop the progress screen with the unlock icon or with `Stop-OSDProgress`